 Our expert technicians at Air Dynamics can help you determine what proper maintenance routine is required; to keep your unit operating at its peak efficiency year-round.

 Commercial buildings often have many more motors running in their HVAC systems than their owners are aware of.
 Too often these motors have a rated horsepower that is not properly suited for the load it is driving.
 This situation is a primary cause of energy inefficiency but also a simple opportunity to notably affect energy consumption.
 Our technicians at Air Dynamics can help you determine if your facility has a proper motor to handle the average daily load of your building.

-Improvements in motor designs have given rise to a new breed of motors that operate an average of 2%-8% more effectively.
+In fact, improvements in motor designs have given rise to a new breed of motors that operate an average of 2%-8% more effectively.
 Combining this new and superior efficiency technology with a proper horsepower-to-load balance is sure to provide a relatively quick return on your investment.

 Our goal at Air Dynamics is to help educate our customers about HVAC in Mechanical, Commercial, and Residential settings.
 For more information on commercial systems and how they work, or to view projects we’ve worked on, please check out the following.